sasmaq/files_watermark/doc/tasks.md

   instance.
 Where the evidence is manual, it says so.

 Verified against **Nextcloud 31.0.14.1**, app version **1.1.0**, PHP 8.2 + 8.3.
-Suites re-run 2026-07-28, both green: **226 PHPUnit** tests (562 assertions) and **77 Jest**
+Suites re-run 2026-07-30, both green: **229 PHPUnit** tests and **77 Jest** tests.
-tests.
 Local run was PHP 8.2; 8.3 is covered by CI only.

-The PHPUnit skips are all binary-dependent and depend on the host: 15 on a bare macOS box (9 `PdfFlattenerTest` rasterise cases with no `pdftoppm`, 6 `qpdf` cases), 10 in the CI image (which has `qpdf` but no `pdftoppm`).
-Every one of them runs somewhere — the `qpdf` cases were driven green against qpdf 12.2.0 in `ci/php.Dockerfile`.
+The PHPUnit skips are all binary-dependent, so the count varies by host: **14** on a bare macOS box (9 `PdfFlattenerTest` rasterise cases with no `pdftoppm`, 5 `qpdf` cases) and **1** in a container with both binaries — that last one being the deliberate "binary absent" case, which can only run where the binary really is absent.
+Every skip runs somewhere; the binary-dependent cases were driven green against qpdf 12.2.0 and poppler-utils in `ci/php.Dockerfile`.

 ---